burke/zeus/README.md

 * [Spork](https://github.com/sporkrb/spork) - a [DRb server](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/drb/rdoc/DRb.html) that forks before each run to ensure a clean testing state
 * [Commands](https://github.com/rails/commands) - a persistent console that runs Rails commands without reloading the env
-* [Spring](https://github.com/jonleighton/spring) - like Zeus but in pure Ruby, totally automatic, alpha and limited compatibility
+* [Spring](https://github.com/rails/spring) - like Zeus but in pure Ruby, totally automatic, and included in Rails 4.1+.

 If you're switching from Spork, be sure to [read the wiki page on Spork](https://github.com/burke/zeus/wiki/Spork).